arangodb/docs-hugo/site/content/3.11/arangograph/monitoring-and-metrics.md

 resource utilization of DBServers and Coordinators within a specified timeframe.

 You can select one or more DBServers and choose **CPU**, **Memory**, or **Disk** to visualize their respective usage.
+The search box enables you to easily find a server by its ID, particularly useful when having a large number of servers or when needing to quickly find a particular one among many.

-Likewise, you can repeat the process for Coordinators.
+Similarly, you can repeat the process for Coordinators to see the **CPU** and **Memory** usage.

 ![Arangograph Monitoring Metrics Chart](../../images/arangograph-monitoring-metrics-chart.png)